r-zip/ip-omp/README.md

 Coming soon.

 ## License
 This repository is MIT-licensed.
-See LICENSE.txt for details.
+See [LICENSE](./LICENSE) for details.

 ## Cite
 ```